Service Dog Training

 Service dog work doesn’t require different training — it requires stronger foundations, clearer communication, and higher standards of reliability.
 Communicate with Clarity™ provides that structure, regardless of the final goal.

-Once a team enters the Service Dog Track, assessment continues throughout training.
-In private sessions and video review, we evaluate how the dog responds under distraction, how arousal is managed, and how reliably skills hold up as context and criteria change.
-We also assess the handler’s timing, mechanics, and decision-making — particularly when the dog is uncertain or under pressure.
-From this, we create clear, individualized plans for next steps.
+Once a team is in the Service Dog Track, assessment continues naturally throughout training.
+Through private sessions and ongoing video review, we evaluate how skills hold as distraction, context, and criteria change, as well as the handler’s timing, mechanics, and decision-making — particularly when the dog is uncertain or under pressure.
+From this, we create clear, individualized plans for progression.

 Program Structure & Pricing